bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

   </tr>
   <tr>
    <td>
-    3.15.1
+    3.16.1
    </td>
-   <td colspan="2" >Certify that random numbers are generated in a secure fashion.
+   <td colspan="2" >Ensure that the generation of random numbers is executed in a secure manner.
    </td>
    <td>High
    </td>